instabox-se/terraform-provider-mongodb/README.md

 ## Example
 See `example.tf` for usage example.

+## Features
+- Roles
+  - Roles
+  - Privileges
+- Users
+  - Change password
+  - Roles

+*Note: No support for detecting server side changes at the moment.
+Please make sure there are none, terraform should be the owner of the created roles and users*

 ## Contributing
 I am a Golang noob, please correct any idiomatic mistakes and don't shame me for them.